Experimental Therapeutics Program

 Children’s National has a long history of researching pediatric cancer developmental therapeutics and leading anticancer drug development, including chairing national clinical trials.

 Since 2001, the program has been a member of the select Children’s Oncology Group (COG) Developmental Therapeutics Consortium (DVLC) and is one of only 21 sites in North America selected for the Pediatric Brain Tumor Consortium.
 Both organizations develop new Phase I and Phase II therapies for children and adolescents with tumors resistant to standard chemotherapy.
+Additionally, Children's National is a Collaborative Ependymoma Research Network (CERN) Center, conducting clinical trials under Private Investigator Eugene Hwang.

 The program’s nursing staff and research assistants participated in specialized training to perform the protocols and monitoring of patients in clinical trials with an emphasis on caring for the sensitive needs of young patients and their families.